rohanyadav05/ImpressAi/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-## I have not converted the data into single which can be done by storing it in some DB or local repo.
+## I have not converted the data into single page which can be done by storing it in some DB or local repo.